ShaunSHamilton/proof-of-stake/README.md

 2. Wait for at least 3 nodes on the network
 3. Intial `node` mines genesis block (pass in `chain`, get `chain` back) 4.

+## Security

+### Known Holes and Potential Patches

+**Hole**: Currently, any node can alter the blockchain code, and still mine a valid block.
+**Patch**: Blockchain (Rust code) should be compiled with a checksum, and if the checksum fails, the block is invalid.